The title of this post is slightly misleading so I’d like to clear things up straight away. These are pumpkin shaped as opposed to pumpkin flavoured.

 - Combine all of the ingredients and whisk until smooth

-- Allow to real for a few minutes while you prepare the pan or hot plate.
+- Allow to rest for a few minutes while you prepare the pan or hot plate.

 - Lightly grease your cooking surface with a little sunflower or vegetable oil and bring to a medium – high heat.